MikeSWang/Triumvirate/docs/source/index.rst

 cosmological analysis.

 Installation instructions can be found in :doc:`installation`.
-To get started quickly, please refer to :doc:`tutorials`.
+To get started quickly, read :doc:`tutorials`.
 For full API, please refer to :doc:`apidoc`.

 Attribution